Joy Crookes

 Joy Elizabeth Akther Crookes (born 9 October 1998) is a British singer-songwriter.
 She incorporates details about relationships, self-reliance, her culture, her South London roots, and her identity in her music.
 Crookes has released three extended plays since 2017 and was nominated for the Rising Star Award at the 2020 Brit Awards.

 Her debut studio album, Skin, was released in October 2021 to wide critical acclaim and reached the top five in the UK.
+The album was nominated for the Mercury Prize, and Crookes received nominations for Best New Artist and Best Pop/R&B Act at the 2022 Brit Awards.

+She was voted fourth place on Sound of 2020 by the BBC.
+She released her second album, Juniper, in September 2025 to critical acclaim.
+She made her acting debut in Ish, which premiered in August 2025.

 Early life

-Joy Elizabeth Akther Crookes was born in the Lambeth district of South London on 9 October 1998 to a Bangladeshi mother from Dhaka and an Irish father from Dublin.
+Joy Elizabeth Akther Crookes was born in the Lambeth district of South London on 9 October 1998 to a Bangladeshi mother from Comilla and an Irish father from Dublin.
 She grew up in Elephant and Castle where she spent eight years at a Catholic state primary school.
 Crookes attended the fee-paying Portland Place School in central London for secondary education.
 Crookes gained interest in singing after attending a jazz and blues workshop and, by the age of 13, had started publishing covers of Laura Marling and reggae to YouTube.
 Whilst a teenager Crookes taught herself how to play guitar, piano and bass, before writing her own music.
 When she was 14, she moved with her mother to Ladbroke Grove.
 In April 2013, Crookes uploaded a cover of "Hit the Road Jack" by Ray Charles to YouTube at the age of 15.
 The video gained the attention of over 600,000 viewers, notably including her current manager a few months later.